back to top

 Net Income: Found at the bottom of the income statement.
 This is the company’s profit after taxes and expenses.

 Average Total Assets: Calculated by averaging the total assets at the beginning and end of the period (usually a fiscal year).
+It includes both current assets and long-term assets such as property assets, intangible assets, and specialized equipment.

 Example: If a company earns $1 million in net income and has $10 million in average total assets, its ROA is: